Made For Purchasing Managers

 NORMALIZING TEMPERATURE

-Normalization is a heat treatment that relieves stress on steel to improve ductility and toughness in steels that may harden after the cold working process.
+Normalization is a heat treatment that relieves stress on steel to improve ductility and toughness in steel that may harden after the cold working process.
 During normalization, steel is warmed to a temperature just above its upper critical point.
-Normalized heat treatment facilitates later heat treatment operations and produces a more uniform final product.
+Normalized heat treatment facilitates a more uniform final product.

 ROCKWELL SCALE